fleetdm/fleet/handbook/customers/README.md

 The Fleet sales team embodies [our values](https://fleetdm.com/handbook/company#values) in every aspect of our work.
 Specifically, we continuously work to overperform and achieve strong results.
 We prioritize efficiency in our processes and operations.
 We succeed because of transparent, cross-functional collaboration.
 We are committed to hiring for and celebrating diversity, and we strive to create an environment of inclusiveness and belonging for all.
 We embrace a spirit of iteration, understanding that we can always improve.

+### Outreach

+**Outreach software**

+At Fleet we use Outreach for sending emails to community members based on triggers or as part of campaigns.
+To get access to Outreach ask for a license in `#g-business-operations` [Internal video](https://www.loom.com/share/16bdb5dce92649f79aecb89112d95745)(Internal doc).

 ### Outreach one-pager

 Our one-pager offers a summary of what Fleet does.
 It can help stakeholders become familiar with the company and product while also being a useful tool the Growth team uses for sales outreach.
 Find Fleet's outreach one-pager [here](https://drive.google.com/file/d/1FS7Nkh_izwRqNsupx_KKUaK9bXzlQ_6r/view?usp=sharing).